 - Two categories: Ages zero to 11 and ages 12 to 21.

-- Entries consist of original poetry and visual arts* that are created based on one of our three prompts.
+- Entries consist of original poetry and visual arts* that are created based on one of our three themes.

-- Children or youth may enter two pieces in poetry or two visual arts, or one piece in each.
+- Children or youth may enter two pieces in poetry or two pieces in visual arts, or one in each.

 Please create a poem or piece of visual art inspired by one of these three ideas:

+Interpret the beauty and resilience of Detroit.
 Detroit is a beautiful city , with architecture, parks, neighborhoods, streets and people filled with grace and love, quality and energy.
-Share the beauty of Detroit.
+Its motto shouts of hope and rising from the ashes.
+So share the beauty of Detroit.

 After you’ve finished the first draft of your piece, ask your Mom, Dad, Grandma, neighbor who’s an artist and the writer or designer down the street to critique your work and help you make it even better.
 Then set it aside and look it over again and work on it some more.
-Just don’tdo not miss our deadline of Aug.
-4. After you are finished, it’s time to photograph your work.
+Just don’t miss our new deadline of June 29.
+After you are finished, photograph your work.
 It’s fine to use a phone camera but photograph in natural lighting and please crop the image before sending it to us.

 How to enter

-All entries may be uploaded through our secure site and if you are under 18, your parent needs to sign your application.
-Please fill out the form by Aug.
-4:Apply now to contest
+All entries was to be uploaded through our secure site and if you are under 18, your parent needs to sign your application.

 We encourage creativity and the celebration of Detroit.
 We also know that Detroit is home to plenty of aspiring artists and poets, and we want to engage, encourage and recognize many of them.
-And yes, we will give awards in cash and gifts donated by local businesses. in two age categories – children ages zero to 11 and youth ages 12 to 21.
-Age is as of Aug.
-4, 2020, the final day of the competition.
+And yes, we will give awards in cash and gifts donated by some amazing and generous local businesses.

 Winners in any category will receive a cash award and other prizes donated by local businesses.
 One piece will be chosen to be featured and printed on a future Mint greeting card.

-Winning youth also may receive career coaching and recognition in blog posts, media and more, though of course media coverage cannot be guaranteed.
+Winning youth also may receive career and creativity coaching and recognition in blog posts, media and more, though of course media coverage cannot be guaranteed.

 Our judges and categories

-Poetry submissions will be judged by Will Langford.
+Poetry submissions will be judged by Will Langford and another writer / poet.
 One winner per age category will be selected.

 All our business and nonprofit partners believe in the creative future of Detroit.
-We continue to add more partners and welcome you to join this supportive group:
+Our partners for 2020 and 2021 are:

 - Arts & Scraps